lsst/rtn-032/index.rst

 TPC support are built in to those systems.

-Xrootd storage (including Xrootd on shared Posix file system such as Lustre and GPFS, and non-local Xrootd storage) and s3 storage use `variant of Xrootd service to provide HTTP and xrootd TPCs
+Xrootd storage (including Xrootd on shared Posix file system such as Lustre and GPFS, and non-local Xrootd storage) and s3 storage use `variants of Xrootd service to provide HTTP and xrootd TPCs
 <https://xrootd-howto.readthedocs.io/en/latest/tpc/#an-example-of-wlcg-tpc-configuration-with-x509-authentication>`_.

 Depend what **local data accessing protocols** Rubin will use, Rubin may support a subset of the above